Askhat-Sam/document-management-system/questions.md

 - implement pagination - DONE
 - implement reverse sorting - DONE
 - implement search for user - DONE
-- implement download of list of ALL users - ?
+- implement download of list of ALL users - DONE
 - how drop count of id after deleting the user - ?????????????
 - BCRYPT not working fo the new or updated users - ?